ganeti/ganeti/man/hroller.rst

   Restrict to the first reboot group.
 Output the group one node per line.

 \--print-moves
-  After each group list for each affected non-redundant instance a node where it can be evacuated to.
+  After each group list for each affected instance a node where it can be evacuated to.
 The moves are computed under the assumption that after each reboot group, all instances are moved back to their initial position.